Microbiologically Influenced Corrosion

-Euro-MIC Action Working Groups
+Euro-MIC Working Groups

 WG1 Intersectoral bridging

-WG1Intersectoral bridging The establishment of interdisciplinary collaboration and the generation of a common language/terminology are of utmost importance to accelerate progress in diagnosis, monitoring and
+WG1 Intersectoral Bridging The establishment of interdisciplinary collaboration and the generation of a common language/terminology are of utmost importance to accelerate progress in diagnosis, monitoring

 WG2 Diagnostic technology development

-WG2 Diagnostic technology development Accurate diagnosis of MIC failures in technical, industrial or infrastructural equipment and facilities is a grand problem due to simultaneous occurrence of
+WG2 Diagnostic Technology Development Accurate diagnosis of MIC failures in technical, industrial or infrastructural equipment and facilities is a grand problem due to simultaneous occurrence of

 WG3 Development of innovative monitoring technologies